 The Foundational Element of the framework requires identifying and dismantling historical and ongoing discriminatory practices that disadvantage rural people and places.
 Much historic and existing exclusion has negatively affected rural people and rural areas based on:

 location or size of community

 Local-level Building Blocks

-The Local-level building blocks include conditions on the ground in rural places and regions that individual rural communities or regions can act on by themselves.
+Local-Level Building Blocks focus on conditions on the ground in rural places that individual communities or regions can work on by themselves.

 Systems-level Building Blocks

 Systems-Level Building Blocks are elements that must be true but are outside the local community’s direct control.

 Each person in the community is welcomed, feels connected, and is able to exercise and influence power in decision-making.